lupyuen/lupyuen.github.io/src/lte2.md

 AT+CNMI=1,2,0,0,0
 OK

+// Notification for Incoming SMS
++CMT: "+8615021012496",,"13/03/18,17:07:21+32",145,4,0,0,"+8613800551500",145,28
-// Message is dumped directly when an SMS is received +CMT: "+8615021012496",,"13/03/18,17:07:21+32",145,4,0,0,"+8613800551500",145,28 This is a test from Quectel.
+This is a test from Quectel.